BASEBALL: Monarchs to benefit from weekend off to break out of rut

 "Hopefully, that helps with our hitting," McCabe added.
 "We're just in a rut offensively, we're struggling at the plate. ...
 I don't know if it's a lack of focus, a lot of probably pitch selection issues ... but what I've learned over 10 years (of coaching) is usually a lot of times our best game is when we come back from a break."

-McCabe said sometime players "just need to get away" by going to the College World Series, taking a trip to a lake or going golfing.
+McCabe said sometimes players "just need to get away" by going to the College World Series, taking a trip to a lake or going golfing.

 "They just need to be kids, so they're gonna go be kids for three days," he said.
 "We're gonna come back, we're trying to fix it."